Classical and quantum chaos in bean- and peanut-shaped billiards: Models

 \section{Models}

-Dynamical billiards are Hamiltonian systems confined to two spatial dimensions, balancing simplicity and depth.
-These systems are straightforward to study and visualise, yet they reveal a rich array of complex behaviours, including chaotic dynamics, even when considering a single particle.

-In billiard systems, the potential term ensures the particle undergoes specular reflections at the boundaries, while the kinetic term ensures the particle's linear trajectory without altering its energy.
-Given this straightforward Hamiltonian structure, the particle's equations of motion can be described by the Hamilton–Jacobi equations\footnote{Given the Hamiltonian $ H(\mathbf{p}, \mathbf{x}, t) $, the Hamilton–Jacobi equation is a first-order, non-linear partial differential equation for Hamilton's principal function $ S : -\pdv{S}{t}=H(\pdv{S}{t}, \mathbf{x},t) $}, representing geodesics\footnote{Geodesic equations $: \dv[2]{\mathbf{x}^{\alpha}}{t}=-\Gamma^{\alpha}_{\beta\gamma}\dv{x^{\beta}}{t}\dv{\mathbf{x}^{\gamma}}{t} $ where $\mathbf{x}^{\alpha} $ and $\Gamma^{\alpha}_{\beta\gamma} $ are the coordinates and the Christoffel symbols, respectively.} on the manifold.
-The boundary's shape significantly influences the system's dynamics, leading to behaviours that can range from integrable to fully chaotic\cite{Wojtkowski1986}.
-This illustrates the broad spectrum of dynamical possibilities in Hamiltonian systems, as exemplified by billiard dynamics \cite{LuZeSr06, SieStei90}.

-In our model, we have chosen the quartic curve as our base function for the boundary\cite{gibson1998elementary}.
+The quartic curve\cite{gibson1998elementary} serves as the foundational boundary function for our billiard boundary models.
 In algebraic geometry, a quartic plane curve is a fourth-degree curve on a plane.
 It can be defined by a bivariate quartic equation: \begin{widetext}

 \end{widetext}